Tremors and horocycle dynamics on the moduli space of translation surfaces: Proof of Theorem

 \section{Proof of Theorem \ref{thm: tremors bounded distance}}

 \name{section: horocycles and tremors}

-\begin{proof}[Proof of Theorem \ref{thm: tremors bounded distance}(i)] Let $\beta = \beta_\nu$ be the signed foliation cocycle corresponding to a signed transverse measure $\nu$.
+We will now deduce the three assertions of Theorem \ref{thm: tremors bounded distance} from the results of the preceding sections.
+Throughout this section we write $q_1$ for $\trem_{\beta}(q)$ where $\beta \in \tremspace(q)$.
+The first assertion of the Theorem is that, for $\beta$ absolutely continuous, the distance between $u_sq$ and $u_sq_1$ remains bounded. \begin{proof}[Proof of Theorem \ref{thm: tremors bounded distance}(i)] Let $\beta = \beta_\nu$ be the signed foliation cocycle corresponding to a signed transverse measure $\nu$.
 We first claim that there is no loss of generality in assuming that $\nu$ is $c$-absolutely continuous for some $c>0$.
 To see this, write $\nu = \nu_1 +\nu_2$ where $\nu_1$ is aperiodic and $\nu_2$ is supported on horizontal cylinders.
 By Lemma \ref{lem: absolutely continuous}, $\beta_{\nu_1}$ is $c_1$-absolutely continuous for some $c_1$.
-We now modify $\nu_2$ so that for any horizontal cylinder $C$ on $M_q$, the restriction of $\nu_2$ to $C$ is equal to $a_C \, dy|_C$ for some constant $a_C$.
-Indeed, such a modification has no effect on $\beta_{\nu_2}$, and will thus have no effect on $\beta = \beta_{\nu_1} + \beta_{\nu_2}$.
-Thus, if $c_2$ is the maximum of the scalars $a_C$, then (after the modification), $\|\nu\|_{RN} \leq c_1+c_2.$ Now using Propositions \ref{prop: commutation tremors} and \ref{prop: lipschitz tremors}, we see that the left-hand side of \equ{eq: bounded} is bounded by $c_1+c_2$. \end{proof}
+Now modify $\nu_2$ so that for any horizontal cylinder $C$ on $M_q$, the restriction of $\nu_2$ to $C$ is equal to $a_C \, dy|_C$ for some positive constant $a_C$.
+Such a modification has no effect on $\beta_{\nu_2}$, and will thus have no effect on $\beta = \beta_{\nu_1} + \beta_{\nu_2}$.
+Thus, if $c_2 = \max_C a_C$, then (after the modification), $\|\nu\|_{RN} \leq c_1+c_2.$ Now using \eqref{eq: commutation 0} and Proposition \ref{prop: lipschitz tremors}, we see that the left-hand side of \equ{eq: bounded} is bounded by $c_1+c_2$. \end{proof}